Rose Stakes

 The Rose Stakes (Japanese ローズステークス) is a Japanese Grade 2 flat horse race in Hyōgo Prefecture for three-year-old Thoroughbred fillies.
 It is run over a distance of 1800 metres at Hanshin Racecourse in September, having been run over 2000 metres until 2006.

 The Rose Stakes was first run in 1983 and was elevated to Grade 2 status in 1984.
-It serves as a trial race for the Shuka Sho.
-Winners of the race have included Daiwa Scarlet, Gentildonna and Sinhalite.
+It serves as a trial race for the Shuka Sho, which is run in October and is the final leg of the Japanese Fillies' Triple Crown.
+Winners of the Rose Stakes have included Daiwa Scarlet, Gentildonna and Sinhalite.